udel-cbcb/triple_walk/README.md

-> A simple algorithm to learn embeddings of entities in knowledge graph.
+> A random walk based algorithm to learn embeddings of entities in knowledge graph.

 ## What is it
 TripleWalk is an algorithm to learn vector embeddings of entities in a knowledge graph by performing random walks on triples.